cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 For each standup day, the bot will start the standup session with each participant at the configured start time, and share all updates at the configured end time.
 The standup will close after the end time, and no responses will be recorded after that.
 If the user fails to respond during the window, his updates will be empty for that day.
 There will be an option to configure a reminder for users who haven’t posted their updates, before the standup closes.

 * How is the standup report shared with everyone?
-The standup is shared with all participants through a consolidated email and is also shared on the project channel.
+The standup can be shared with all participants either through a consolidated email or a dedicated standup channel.

 * Which standup configurations can be edited later?
-For now, we are enabling editing for the set of questions, standup schedule, and participants.
-In future, we may add the option to edit the standup report delivery method.
+For now, we are enabling editing for the set of questions, standup schedule, participants, and the standup report delivery method.

 * Is there a way to filter out standup updates for a participant for a specified date range?
-No. This feature is out-of-scope for now.
+No. This feature is out-of-scope.

 #### User interaction:
 Whatbot will understand basic chat commands to perform the following operations.
 ```
 Schedule a new standup or move an existing one: schedule standup
-Whatbot will then prompt for entering the days, duration, participants, and question set.
+Whatbot will then prompt for entering the days, duration, participants, question set, and report delivery method.

 Schedule a reminder for x minutes prior to the report submission:  reminder [x], set reminder [x], etc
 If the user has not supplied the time, Whatbot will prompt for it.